Blog | Published: April 2025 | 8 min read

 • NI applies on: £750 – £417 = £333/month

-A salary that previously had zero Employers' NI now creates a real annual cost of approximately £600.
+A salary that previously had zero Employers' NI now creates a real annual cost.

 Should Directors Stop Taking a Salary?